As per previous years we plan to host a full day of panels, network opportunities and an evening programme.

 – The relationship between Screen and Live

 In previous years we discussed the impact of television on the live comedy industry.
-Is it time to explore this relationship further, how do the two compliment and cripple each other?
+Is it time to explore this relationship further, how do the two compliment and complicate each other?
 How does tv comedy set expectations for live audiences, what happens with talent once they hit the screens?
 How has the distribution of television comedy opened new markets?
 How does online talent transfer into live shows?

 Content is subject to change.
 The 2016 programme details can be found here

-Panellists include cross-market specialist.
+Panellists include cross-market specialists.
 Any updates on the panels will be announced here and in our newsletters.
 More information about the previous panel topics & events can be found in the archive section.
 As the conference is aimed at the Comedy industry, we value your opinion.
 If you may like to have input, please email us your thoughts.